Invariance under quantum permutations rules out parastatistics: Supplementary Note 2 -- Descriptions of parastatistics

 Moreover, given $U(\tau)|\psi_1\rangle=|\psi_2\rangle$ and $U(\tau)|\psi_2\rangle=|\psi_1\rangle$ for $\tau=(12)$, the states are related by a permutation and cannot be distinguished due to our postulate of permutation-invariance.
 Hence, they lead to the same physical predictions as the mixed state $\rho_\psi=\frac{1}{2}(|\psi_1\rangle \langle\psi_1|+|\psi_2\rangle \langle\psi_2|)$.
 This state is invariant, and is hence a valid description of preparation procedures according to permutation-invariance on the level of states.
 This is true for the pair $|\phi_1\rangle,|\phi_2\rangle$ as well, leading to $\rho_\phi$ there.
 However, although each pair cannot be distinguished, it is possible to distinguish the two pairs from each other, since $\rho_\psi$ and $\rho_\phi$ are both invariant and orthogonal to one another.

 \end{example}

 Any collection of $N$ Bosons (Fermions) is described by states contained in irreducible subspaces that correspond to the Young diagram of a single row (column) of $N$ boxes.
 Moreover, let us consider a collection of $N+1$ Bosons (Fermions), $N$ of which are localized in a lab and one very far away, such that it cannot be accessed by an observer in the lab.
 It is well-known that the representation obtained by restricting a representation of the group $S_{N+1}$ with Young diagram $\lambda$ to the subgroup $S_N$ is the direct sum of all representations with Young diagram $\lambda'$ obtained by removing a square from $\lambda$~\cite{Simon}.
 Hence, given the corresponding Young diagram of a single row (column) of $N+1$ boxes, the only valid Young diagram obtained by removing one box is the single row (column) of $N$ boxes.
 Therefore, it is clear that the $N$ particles in the lab must behave as Bosons (Fermions) as well.
-In the same way, by considering the para-sector of three particles as in Example \ref{supp:ex:PeresExample} above, we can imagine a scenario where we only have access to two of the particles.
-Since the existence of the third particle far away should not influence any measurement outcome in the lab, the accessible pair should therefore either behave as a pair of Bosons or Fermions.
+In the same way, by considering the para-sector of three particles as in Example \ref{supp:ex:PeresExample} above, we can imagine a scenario where we only have access to two of the particles, and no access whatsoever to the third particle (this includes not having access to the outcomes of potential measurements that some other observer might have performed on the third particle).
+Since the mere existence of the third particle far away should not influence the measurement outcome statistics in the lab, the accessible pair should therefore either behave as a pair of Bosons or Fermions.

 This is indeed shown in~\cite{Taylor1} and generalized in their classification of paraparticles \cite{Taylor2}: parabosons (parafermions) of order $p\in \nats$ correspond to the family of Young diagrams with a maximum number of $p$ rows (columns).
 Restricting to a subset of the particles corresponds to removing boxes from the Young diagrams, and this preserves the particle type if it is defined in this way.
+Note that parafermions as used here should not be confused with the notion of parafermions in the context of non-Abelian anyons \cite{osti_5929972,Fendley_2014}.